Hiwonder-docs/ROSOrin/source/docs/10_Large_AI_Model_Courses.md

 #### 10.3.3.4 Program Outcome

-Once the feature is activated, any command can be issued to the robot, for example: “**Tell me what you saw**.”
+Once the feature is activated, any command can be issued to the robot, for example: **Tell me what you saw**.
 The robot will automatically analyze the scene within its camera view, process the information, and describe the current environment in detail.

 #### 10.3.4.5 Program Analysis